 If you know how to dot your Is and cross your Ts, you might have what it takes to be an English teacher.
 Contact Lemon Grass Volunteering, in Bangkok (tel.
-081977-5300; www.lemongrass-volunteering.com), or Travel to Teach (www.travel-to-teach.org/thai), an international organization with some teaching projects in the kingdom, for more information.
+081977-5300; www.lemongrass-volunteering.com) for more information.

 There are also organizations trying to protect gibbons from exploitation and extinction, such as the Gibbon Rehabilitation Project, on Phuket.